samos570/samos570.github.io/_posts/2018-06-25-welcome-to-jekyll.markdown

 I'm a mathematician who has decided to leave college teaching to explore these ideas and see where they lead.
-In these pages I'm going to try to explain all sorts of mathematical topics that are needed to get a hand on machine learning, in many cases as I learn about them myself.
+In these pages I'm going to try to explain all sorts of mathematical topics that are needed to get a handle on machine learning, in many cases as I learn about them myself.
 These will range from the very basic to the very complex and so my hope is that everyone will be able to find a place to get started.
 If, like me, you're interested in finding out what machine learning is all about, read on.

 [deep neural networks]: https://en.wikipedia.org/wiki/Deep_learning